 To be adopted, each technique had to be practical in its use, simple to perform, and highly effective.
 The system contains six belts of rank with each belt containing ten techniques (60 total).

-Chris Harris began training in Martial Arts in 1978 and has been teaching professionally since 1993.
-Over the past 25 years, as an independent contractor, he has trained law enforcement, military, and federal agencies for the U.S. and its allies.
+Chris Harris began training in Martial Arts in 1977 and has been teaching professionally since 1993.
+Over the past 25 years, as an independent contractor, he has trained corporations, law enforcement, federal agencies, the military, and the elite for the U.S. and its allies.

-He has authored four books, including The Complete Idiot's Guide to Self-Defense and has produced several training and instructional videos.
-In addition, Mr. Harris has patented several non-lethal safety devices, is a U.S. military veteran, and has been inducted into the United States Martial Arts Hall of Fame.
+He has authored several books, including The Complete Idiot's Guide to Self-Defense and I Go Thru and has produced several instructional videos.
+He is the inventor of several U.S. patented products related to personal safety and a U.S. military veteran.